Creating a beautiful resume to apply for a job takes a lot of time and effort. That is something we all know very well.

-What exactly is this 6-second resume test?
+What is this 6-second resume test?

 Today, at least 250 resumes are usually submitted for even a single job opening.
 Or it could be thousands.
 So a hiring manager really does not have time to read all these resumes with their busy schedule.
-So they spend about six seconds on a single resume, skimming through it and deciding whether to drop it or keep.
+So they spend about six seconds on a single resume, skimming through it and deciding whether to drop it or keep it.

 If they feel that there is something to take in your resume during this little time, they will be more inclined to read your resume with more interest.
 Otherwise, your resume will go to the rejection pile.